vl4ds/Documentation/device-type-developers-guide/building-zigbee-device-handlers.rst

         configureReporting(0x0006, 0x0000, 0x10, 0, 600, null)
     }

-In this example (using the "CentraLite Switch" device type), the bind command is sent to the device using its Network ID which can be determined using 0x${device.deviceNetworkId}.
-Then using source and destination endpoints for the device and hub (1 1), we bind to the On/Off Clusters (6) to get events from the device.
-The last part of the message contains the hub's ZigBee id which is set as the location for the device to send callback messages to.
-Note that not at all devices support binding for events.
+In this example (using the "CentraLite Switch" device type), we are configuring the switch cluster with a minimum reporting interval as 0 seconds, and a reporting interval of 10 minutes if there is no activity.

 +-------------------------------+-----------------------------+
 | Component                     | Description                 |